dnmca/mmds-word-embeddings/README.md

 So the idea is to find the word "mother".
 We use **gensim** library to find closest relations.

 In our case, we find top-10 closest words by relation (cosine distance between embeddings) and check if the target word is in top-10.
 And then we calculate a precision of the embeddings.
-We take our embeddings which were trained on the different size of the datasets (10k, 30k, 50k, 70k, 90k, 110k, 150k articles) and compared with Ward2Vec embeddings of [lang-ua](http://lang.org.ua/en/models/).
+We take our embeddings which were trained on the different size of the datasets (10k, 30k, 50k, 70k, 90k, 110k, 150k, 240k, 300k articles) and compared with Ward2Vec embeddings of [lang-ua](http://lang.org.ua/en/models/).

 It occurred that our the best embeddings have precision close to 37% and the lang-au embeddings have 49%.
 It can be explained by high variety of texts included into lang-ua corpus and special test examples which are not so good for Wikipedia data, although lang-ua corpus includes part of Wikipedia articles as well.

+There are several more interesting things: the result does not increse after 150k, the vocabulary size became larger than lang-ua after covering 300k articles.